kshvmdn/itunes-server/README.md

       {"status":"playing","current":{"title":"One For Ghost","artist":"J Dilla","album":"Donuts"}}
       ```

-  - If you're looking to expose your local server (so people can access iTunes without having to be on the same connection), I suggest using [ngrok](https://ngrok.com/).
+  - If you're looking to expose your local server (so people can access iTunes without having to be on the same network), I suggest using [ngrok](https://ngrok.com/).

 ### Contribute